tothand95/todoapp_sample/README.md

 # TodoApp_SampleProject

-Todo managing web application created with ASP.NET Core 3.1 and Angular 8 technologies.
+Todo listing web application created with ASP.NET Core 3.1 and Angular 8 technologies.

 Optional extra tasks completed:
 - Register and Login feature with username and password using an enhanced IdentityDbContext.
 (Users created by admin have a default password.)
+- Authentication guards for API calls.
 - Role based authorization for API calls.
 There are two roles currently: Admin and User.
 - Logging to console.
 - Angular frontend with ~90% functionality and minor bugs.